Pizza, salad, and beer at kid friendly Aloha Beer Company on Oahu, Hawaii.

 This no-frills spot is famous for its vast selection of musubis, a simple yet satisfying snack that originates from Hawaii.
 The classic Spam musubi consists of spam and rice wrapped in nori.
 Here, you can also try more adventurous flavors like eel, egg, or ume.

 Musubi Cafe Iyasume’s compact, casual setting makes it easy to grab a few musubis to take to the beach.
 This is a fun place to introduce your kids to new flavors in a fun, unintimidating way.
 They might surprise you.
-Both of mine are obsessed!
+We love musumbis!

 They have five locations on Oahu: